 WHEN I was at the Edinburgh festivals in August 2018, everyone said the numbers were up on last year.
-They thought that foreigners were taking advantage of what might be the last year of free access in and out of Britain under the Schengen agreement.
+They thought that foreigners were taking advantage of what might be the last year of free access in and out of Britain from the other countries of the European Union.

 The most immediately worrying and thorny issues concern the long-term fate of Ireland: of its long-running saga of independence struggles and ethnic and religious conflicts that the Victorians dubbed the ‘Irish Question’, a question to which there was no easy answer.

 The Irish don’t want a ‘hard border’ re-imposed between Northern Ireland and the South (which remains in the EU), as that would bring back all kinds of bad memories.

 Bizarrely, Prime Minister Theresa May’s government depends on the support of the Democratic Unionist Party (DUP).
 This is a Protestant-backed party that favours close union with Great Britain.

 Here’s a billboard for the Irish Republican Socialist Party, a Nationalist party, which means it is on the opposite side to the DUP: